hesco/hesco-weave/README.md

 `weave::run` --
-invokes `weave run` which wraps `docker run` to deploy a docker container from an image creates weave interfaces, uses them to attach a container to the weave bridge
+invokes `weave run` which wraps `docker run` to deploy a docker container from an image creates weave interfaces, uses them to attach a container to the weave bridge, and assign a user designated IP on the weave network to the ethwe interface

 `weave::interface` --
 enforces state (present and absent, supported) for an ethwe interface on a container this defined type can be used to retroactively attach existing docker containers to a new weave router

 `weave::expose_docker_host_to_weave` --
-runs `weave expose` to add an IP routable from the weave bridge to the weave interface on the docker host.
+runs `weave expose` to add an IP routable from the weave bridge to the weave interface on the docker host, permitting the host to communicate with its hosted virtualized containers using the weave bridge.

 `weave::simple::run` --
 Provides a leaner interface to wrap weave::run and depends on hiera data.

 `weave::simple::interface` --
 Provides a leaner interface to wrap weave::interface and depends on hiera data.

+`firewall::docker.pp` --
+Class to replicate docker generated iptables rule set, under management by puppetlabs/firewall.

+`firewall::weave.pp` --
+Class to replicate weave generated iptables rule set, under management by puppetlabs/firewall.

+`firewall::listen_to_peer.pp` --
+Type to open port 6783 on INGRESS and EGRESS chains to a docker host designated as a peer on weave network.

+`firewall::dnat_published_port.pp` --
+Type permitting one to FORWARD and MASQUERADE -p(ublished) container ports across the docker bridge so that public internet traffic gets to and back from docker containers.

 # USAGE